1891 – 1919

 The 1990s celebrated Nathan Littauer Hospital’s 100th year.
 Responding to community needs, we partnered with the Chamber of Commerce to provide occupational medicine services to local companies.
 The Sleep Disorders Center opened in 1997.
 Our first family-centered birthing rooms, with hydrotherapy tubs, opened in 1996.
 But it was the growing need for primary care/physician services that defined this decade as Littauer opened outpatient centers in Gloversville, Johnstown, Mayfield, and Speculator, offering adult medicine, pediatrics, OB/GYN, general surgery, and occupational medicine.
 30,000 visits were made annually.

-So far in the 21st century, Littauer has opened a new surgical center (for which the community donated over $4 million); opened additional primary care centers in Gloversville, Caroga Lake, Perth and two more in Johnstown along with hiring additional specialists in urology, family medicine, and neurology.
-In 2007, the five-year, $16 million Littauer Campaign and Strategic Plan for Excellence commenced to improve Littauer’s technology, computerization, and facilities, resulting in improved patient care.
-The Radiology Department became fully digitalized with the acquisition of the high-speed, 64-slice CT scanner and a nuclear medicine camera, ultrasound machines and a new mammography system.
+So far in the 21st century, Littauer has opened a new surgical center (for which the community donated over $4 million); opened additional primary care centers in Gloversville, Caroga Lake, Perth and two more in Johnstown along with additional specialists in urology, orthopedics, family medicine, and neurology.
+In 2007, the five-year, $16 million Littauer Campaign and Strategic Plan for Excellence commenced to improve Littauer’s technology, computerization, and facilities.
+Fundraising brought over $4 million in community donations.
+The Radiology Department became fully digitalized with the acquisition of the high-speed, 64-slice CT scanner, a nuclear medicine camera, ultrasound machines and a new mammography system.
 Millions of dollars were invested in equipment for virtually every department including significant acquisitions in the operating room.
-The 41-year-old maternity unit was renovated in 2009 and the expansion and renovation of 27-year-old Emergency Department was completed in 2010.
-The third floor patient rooms were renovated in 2006.
-The electronic medical record is nearly complete.
-Significant renovations were made to the Diagnostic Imaging DEpartment and the hospital’s second floor in 2011-12.
+The 41-year-old maternity unit was renovated in 2009, and the expansion and renovation of the 27-year-old Emergency Department was completed in 2010.
+More recently, the third floor patient rooms were upgraded.
+Significant renovations were made to the Diagnostic Imaging Department, pediatrics, and many support areas.
 This Campaign for Excellence furthered Littauer’s commitment to shape the finest health care team, to secure the best equipment, to deliver the best health care in the most up to date facilities.
-The community responded again by donating over $4.1 million.

 Nathan Littauer Hospital and Nursing Home, our network of 9 outpatient primary/specialty care centers, our education and wellness center and our new outpatient surgery center in Johnstown serve this tri-county area of over 100,000 people.
 More than 230 physicians and providers in 30 specialties are on Littauer’s medical staff.
-We are the second largest employer in Fulton County with over 960 nurses, technicians, office personnel, and support staff.
+We are the second largest employer in Fulton County with nearly a thousand nurses, technicians, office personnel, and support staff.
 The hospital is looking forward to continue expanding the services it provides by bringing a kidney dialysis service to the area, as well as a primary/specialty care center to the town of Fonda.